25 Propagators and path integration

 The only exception to the spreading of wave packets occurs when \alpha = 0.
 This is the case for systems with linear dispersion relations, \omega(k) = ck; light waves are one example.
 Linear dispersion also leads to the property that v_p = v_g, e.g. light waves and light pulses travel at the same speed, c.

-An interesting application of the free-particle propagator is to a very simple experiment which sheds some light on the time evolution of particles in a quantum system, known as the Moshinsky quantum race.
+One interesting and very simple experiment which sheds some light on the time evolution of particles in a quantum system is known as the Moshinsky quantum race.
 The idea is simple: we produce an (approximately) monochromatic beam of non-interacting particles, with some mass m and energy E, which we can describe as a plane-wave state with wave number k = \sqrt{2mE}/\hbar.
 The beam is sent into a barrier with a movable shutter in the center:

 Until t=0, the shutter is closed and the wavefunction remains localized on the left side of the screen (x<0.)
 At t=0, we open the shutter; what does the profile of the traveling wave look like as time evolves?
 If we put a detection screen at some distance in front of the shutter, what will we observe?